This feature is available only with Barracuda Web Application Firewall version 7.6 or higher.

 Configuring IPv6 Services

-You can create new services (IPv4 and IPv6) using BASIC > Services > Add New Service, and then selecting the appropriate version from the Version drop-down list.
+You can create new services (IPv4 and IPv6) by going to BASIC > Services > Add New Service, and then selecting the appropriate version from the version drop-down list.
 Specify a name, type of service desired, a Virtual IP (VIP) address, port, and one or more Real Servers.
 You should configure a global IPv6 address for your Virtual IP address.

 |IPv6||IPv4||Used when you wish to publish IPv6 addresses for web applications without changing the addressing in your internal network.|

 |IPv4||IPv6||Used when third-party applications connecting to your applications are not yet ready to communicate via IPv6.|

 |IPv4||IPv4||Used in current deployments without any IPv6 support.|

 Limitations of IPv6 in the Barracuda Web Application Firewall

 The Barracuda Web Application Firewall IPv6 implementation has the following limitations: